 As well as timetabled lessons, we offer opportunities to perform at events such as the Carol Service and Showcases for example.
 KS4 students are offered support and guidance for their exam performances too.
 We are committed to producing whole school productions so that students can build working relationships with others in all year groups and peer mentoring is nurtured.
 We also arrange educational visits including theatre trips to productions all over the country.
 Recently we have seen The Curious Incident of the Dog in the Night Time, Matilda and Tomorrow I’ll Be Twenty.

 Course Content at Key Stage 3

 Students receive one hour of Drama per week in Y7 & Y8.
 Students are taught in mixed ability forms.
-The Y9 option have two hours of Drama a week and are working towards their Bronze Arts Award.

 On arrival at Ossett Academy, students will be introduced to Drama through stimulating texts, different cultural approaches and of course various styles of Theatre for example Physical Theatre.

 The students will delve into the ‘who dunnit’ genre along with traditional texts such as Romeo & Juliet with a hint of the gothic genre.